mixja/jenkins/README.md

 If you need to make any changes to the Jenkins images, ensure you run `make build` to rebuild the images.

+## Disabling AWS Secrets

+By default this workflow assumes you are using KMS encrypted credentials for your admin user.

+To run locally without AWS secrets you can run the `make jenkins-local` command.

+The default credentials generated are `admin:password`.

 ## Running Jenkins Slaves

 Once Jenkins is running, you can run one or more Jenkins slaves.